 There is evidence that some people have used sporting events as an opportunity to take inappropriate photographs or film footage of a children, young people or adults at risk in vulnerable positions.
-Volunteers and Lifeguards should be vigilant and any concerns should to be reported to the Safeguarding Officer.
+Volunteers and Lifeguards should be vigilant and any concerns should to be reported to the Child/Adults at risk Protection Officer.